How to Become an Interpreter: Your Fundamental 5-step Guide to This Fulfilling Career

 Successful interpreters can’t editorialize.

-And it’s not just the words you say—you’ll need to put on your best poker face, so you don’t color the speakers’ meaning in any way.
+And it’s not just the words you say—you’ll need to put on your best poker face so you don’t color the speakers’ meaning in any way.

-Health care interpreter
+Health care interpretation

 As an interpreter working in a hospital or medical practice, you could help speakers of other languages understand their diagnoses, prognoses and treatment options.